-2.15.7.
+2.18.7.
 However for tyres listed in Annex 5 the "tyre size designation" is that shown in the first column of those tables.

-2.15.8 The letters "IF" before the nominal section width in case of "Improved Flexion Tyre".
+2.18.8.
+The letters "IF" before the nominal section width in case of "Improved Flexion Tyre".

+2.18.9.
 The letters "VF" before the nominal section width in case of "Very High Flexion Tyre".

-2.15.9.
+2.18.10.
 The letters "CFO" after the nominal rim diameter marking in case of "Improved Flexion" or "Very High Flexion" tractor-drive wheel tyres specifically designed for the equipments of machines to be used in Cyclic Field Operations.

-2.15.10.
+2.18.11.
 The letters "CHO" after the nominal rim diameter marking in case of standard tractor-drive wheel tyres specifically designed for the equipments of machines to be used in Cyclic Harvesting Operations.

-2.16.
+2.18.12.
+The letters "IND" after the nominal rim diameter marking in case of tyres for construction application (industrial tractors);

+2.18.12.1.
+The letters “IND” may be replaced by the letters “SS” or “NHS” after the nominal rim diameter marking in case of tyres for construction applications as identified in Annex 5 table 10.

+2.19.
 "Nominal rim diameter (d)" means a conventional number denoting the nominal diameter of the rim on which a tyre is designed to be mounted and corresponding to the diameter of the rim expressed either by size codes (number below 100 - see table for equivalence with millimeters) or in mm (numbers above 100) but not both;